panchaBhuta/converter/README.md

 Supported Platforms/Compilers
 =============================
-Converter is implemented using C++20 with code portable across OS and it's supported compiler's.<br>
+Converter is implemented using C++20 with code portable across multiple OS's and it's supported compiler's.<br>

 Unit-Test results of last run across multiple OS-versions and Compiler-versions :